Trandel/Mac-LAMP/README.md

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.
+Unfortunately we need some sudo commands for apache config, so the script might ask for your password to use sudo.

 This is a modified version of https://github.com/thoughtbot/laptop/

+Thanks guys for all the hard work and inspiration for me to create my own version.

 Requirements
 ------------